-Agricultural Enterprise Areas
+Agricultural Enterprise Areas (AEAs)

-The new farmland preservation law establishes a program that allows DATCP to designate by administrative rule certain lands as Agricultural Enterprise Areas (AEAs).
+Under the existing farmland preservation law, DATCP is allowed to designate, by administrative rule, certain lands as AEAs.
 AEAs may be established in response to resolutions adopted by local governing bodies petitioning identified contiguous farmlands to be preserved.
 DATCP defines an AEA as a contiguous land area devoted primarily to agricultural use and locally targeted for agricultural preservation or agricultural development.
 AEAs must be located within a farmland preservation area as identified in a certified farmland preservation plan.
 They may be established whether or not the local government adopts a farmland preservation zoning ordinance.
-Farmers within designated AEAs may enter into voluntary farmland preservation agreements with DATCP to establish eligibility to collect farmland preservation tax credits in exchange for agreeing to keep their farm in agricultural use for at least 15 years.
+Farmers within designated AEAs may enter into voluntary farmland preservation agreements with DATCP to establish eligibility to collect farmland preservation tax credits in exchange for agreeing to keep their farm in agricultural use for at least 10 years.
 The program requires a minimum of five individual farm owners to submit a petition for consideration with the support of their local government.
 There currently is no minimum size requirement for an AEA, but State law requires DATCP to give higher priority to any AEA application that contains at least 1,000 contiguous acres.
 "Contiguous" means parcels that meet at more than one point and are only separated by a lake, stream, or transportation or utility right-of-way.
 Eligible farms must have at least \$6,000 in gross farm revenues in the previous year, or \$18,000 over the previous three years.
 AEAs may also span political jurisdictions, which may involve two or more towns or counties.
 Chapter 91 of the Statutes gives DATCP the authority to designate AEAs with a combined area of not more than one million acres Statewide.